komxun/ardupilot-ros2-sitl/1_SITL_Fundamental.md

 ## Why Gazebo Fortress? (⚠️No longer recommended with ROS2 + ArduPilot + MAVROS)
-⚠️ Gazebo Fortress is no longer recommended when using ROS2 and ArduPilot through MAVROS, as MAVROS's Fortress branch is unstable and lacks ongoing support.
+⚠️ Gazebo Fortress is no longer recommended with ArduPilot SITL, as [Ardupilot Gazebo Plugin](https://github.com/ArduPilot/ardupilot_gazebo)'s Fortress branch is unstable and lacks ongoing support.

 - For Ubuntu 22.04, **Gazebo Harmonic** is recommended.
 However, **Gazebo Fortress** is recommended for the use with **ROS2 Humble**.